-Q I am running a marathon to raise money for The Leukemia and Lymphoma Society.
+I am running a marathon to raise money for the Leukemia and Lymphoma Society.
 May I ask co-workers to sponsor me?

-A For Daiichi Sankyo, Inc. and American Regent, you may inform co-workers that you are involved in a fundraising activity and indicate how they may contribute if they desire to do so.
+For Daiichi Sankyo, Inc. and American Regent, you may inform coworkers that you are involved in a fundraising activity and indicate how they may contribute if they desire to do so.
 You may not coerce or pressure any employee into contributing (for example, sending multiple requests or reminders).
 Under no circumstances may any solicitation be done in a manner that negatively impacts an employee who chooses not to participate.
-For Plexxikon, please refer to respective Company policies.